 Do you want to reduce your reliance on single-use plastics, but don’t know where to start?
 You’re in luck!
 I’ve put together this little guide to some easy and inexpensive swaps you can make to cut down on your use of disposable plastics at home and while you’re out and about.

 Straws are one of the most prevalent trash items found in the ocean, and they’re usually unnecessary, unless one has a medical condition.
 For sipping in the car, though, they do have their place.
 And for that situation, you can invest in a reusable straw that you keep in your car or your purse.
 I’m partial to a set that comes in a little pouch with its own cleaning brush, but if you don’t like the feel of metal, try silicone straws instead.
+And especially if you have kids, silicone straws are the way to go, since they are soft and flexible.
+Metal straws are dangerous for kids.

 2. Plastic Wrap